April 10, 2026

 • If there are questions about something written in the meeting minutes, it may prompt follow-up questions, which can allow for clarification on communication.

 Another role in a meeting can be keeping everyone on schedule.
-Team members who hate long-winded meetings may be eager to take on this role, which puts them in charge of reigning in the conversation if it gets too far off-track or calling an end to Q&A sessions that are dragging on too long.
+Team members who hate long-winded meetings may be eager to take on this role, which puts them in charge of reigning in the conversation if it gets too far off-track or calling an end to Question and Answer (Q&A) sessions that are dragging on too long.

 Fielding Questions